poe-cat/JavaQuizApp/README.md

 ## Live

-Application has been deployed to Heroku.
-To see how it works live, go to https://java-quiz-poe-cat.herokuapp.com/ .
+Application has been deployed to AWS.
+To see how it works live, go to http://javaquizmysqlaws-env.eba-fudmufn7.eu-central-1.elasticbeanstalk.com .

 ![javaquiz](https://user-images.githubusercontent.com/84228264/177038436-778d4610-e075-4dce-b5d8-5529f0e7bab9.png)